Get Rates Near You!

 Your financial institution will determine your APY, but APYs change depending on the prevailing interest rate as established by the Federal Reserve Board.

-You can use a compound interest calculator to figure out how much interest you’ll earn based on a variety of scenarios that include interest rate, amount of initial deposit, and more.
+You can use a compound interest calculator to determine how much interest you’ll earn based on various scenarios that include interest rate, amount of initial deposit, and more.

-Furthermore, annually you will receive a form 1099-INT.
+Furthermore, you will receive a form 1099-INT annually.
 If you have more than one banking account that earns interest or any other interest-bearing account, you will receive a form 1099-INT from each bank.

 On the form, it will show how much you earned in interest for the previous year.
 You will add that amount on the part of your tax return that asks how much interest you earned.
 In states where there are no income taxes, this form will only reflect your federal income tax.